e.l.f Beauty: Analyzing “Change the Board Game” Campaign

 🧠 My Process:

-I analyzed e.l.f’s presence across Instagram, TikTok, and YouTube, and focused my attention on comments, brand mentions, shares, and user-generated content.
-This helped me track how consumers responded to the brand and the campaign in real time and gauge overall public perception.Audience Insight 💡
+I started by designing a survey to assess overall awareness of the campaign and e.l.f.’s brand perception.
+I prioritized this step early on, knowing it would take time to collect meaningful responses.Next, I conducted a media audit across e.l.f.'s Instagram, TikTok, and YouTube.
+I focused my attention on comments, brand mentions, shares, and user-generated content.
+This helped me track how consumers were responding to the brand and the campaign in real time.

-I assessed the effectiveness of their use of social media, out-of-home billboards, and their website.
-In doing so, I could see how each channel resonated with pure makeup consumers versus corporate stakeholders.Recommendations
+I assessed the effectiveness of their use of social media, billboards, and their website.
+In doing so, I could see how each channel resonated with pure makeup consumers versus corporate stakeholders.

 The Good

-Perception of e.l.f: Socially responsible, earnest, bold.
+Perception of e.l.f: Socially responsible, earnest, leader.

 The campaign included billboard advertising in New York City, with placements around the Financial District, Fulton Street Station, Broad & Wall Street, and The Oculus was bold and ingenius to target corporate leadership.